sagivba/sagiv-barhoom.me/_posts/2020-08-24-parse_listener.log.md

 ---
 # Parsing  Oracle ```listener.log``` file

-My goal here was to map from the listener.log file the hostnames, programs and OS users that connect to the DB. where is the listener.log located?
+My goal in ths article was to map from the listener.log file the hostnames, programs and OS users that connect to the DB. where is the listener.log located?

 ## Setting the data